 This strawberry French toast bake could hardly be easier to prepare and is deliciously comforting.
-It’s easy to adapt and perfect for when you want an easy morning (when do you not?!)
-This recipe was created in partnership with the dairy farm families of New England.
+It's easy to adapt and perfect for when you want an easy morning (when do you not?!)

 Despite how early I am woken up on a daily basis by my little people, I have to say I am still not a morning person.
 True, I know many other people get up a lot earlier than me, but I have always been, and I imagine always will be, more of a night owl.